ifm/o2x5xx-python/README.md

 # Prerequisites

 Usage of examples requires packages listed in the requirements.txt file.
-Install the package with
+Install the packages with

     $ pip install -r requirements.txt

+You can also install the package offline with following command

+    $ pip install --no-index --find-links ./packages -r requirements.txt

 # Installation

-Install the package with
+You can install the package with

     $ python setup.py install